Helping you rise above.

 Melinda presents an active therapy style with individualized attention and constructive specialized feedback at each session.
 Melinda is skilled in the treatment of individuals who are unable to resolve symptoms of anxiety, depression, trauma and stress that is negatively impacting their lives.
 Melinda also treats children and adolescents who are facing difficulties with peer pressure, depressive or anxiety symptoms, or self-image problems.
 Her active-therapy technique provides an environment for expressing feelings and developing effective coping skills.
 Melinda is dedicated to her patients and brings years of experience to each session.
 She is driven by each new opportunity to help find the right solution for the patient.

 Melinda is an LGBTQA affirming clinician and works with adolescents and adults.
 Melinda also specializes in treating educators and other therapists.
 She also provides consultation and supervision to other therapists in the field and those pursuing licensure.

 Katie Whitney, M.S., N.C.C., L.P.C.

-Katie Whitney is a national board certified counselor, a certified clinical trauma professional, a licensed professional counselor by the state of Pennsylvania and a certified Level-II K-12 School Counselor.
+Katie Whitney (she/her) is a National Board Certified Counselor, a certified clinical trauma professional, a Licensed Professional Counselor by the state of Pennsylvania and a certified Level-II K-12 School Counselor.
 She has successfully completed training in Cognitive Behavioral Therapy, EMDR Therapy and Trauma-Focused Cognitive Behavioral Therapy, and is credentialed by most major insurance providers.

 Katie specializes in work with children, adolescents, adults and families holistically, specifically addressing trauma, anxiety, depression, self-esteem, and grief issues.
 She has extensive experience in working with school environment stressors that are unique to children, parents and school staff alike, and can provide support to women experiencing challenges across their life stages.